stevepolitodesign/personal_website/_posts/2019-06-13-use-esc_attr-to-format-alt-tags.md

 ---
 title: "Pro Tip: Use the esc_attr Function to Format alt Tags When Using ACF"
+excerpt:
+  If you’re rendering images with ACF, make sure you run the alt text against the esc_attr function.
+Why?
+Because there’s a chance that the alt text could contain quotation marks "".
 categories: ["WordPress"]
 tags: ["ACF"]
 resources: